 Many police departments around the country employ special K-9 units that assist officers in everything from finding missing people to searching for evidence at crime scenes.
 These heavily trained dogs are true partners to their human companions, working tirelessly alongside them to keep their handlers—and the rest of us—safe.
-But what happens when their work is finished?

 What to Know About Retired Police Dogs

 While police dogs are incredibly well-trained, the stress of the job can have unintended consequences, including anxiety and depression.
-Dogs who retire from the police force may exhibit negative behaviors such as aggression, separation anxiety, or post traumatic stress disorder.
-As such, they may require additional training in retirement, or even re-socialization.
+Dogs who retire from the police force may exhibit negative behaviors such as aggression, separation anxiety, or post-traumatic stress disorder.
+As such, they may require additional training in retirement or even re-socialization.

 This isn’t to say that adopting a retired police dog isn’t worth it.
-In many cases, adopting a retired police K-9 is an incredible opportunity to provide a chance for a working dog to be just—well, a dog.
+In many cases, adopting a retired police K-9 is an incredible opportunity to provide a chance for a working dog to be just, well, a dog.
 If you’re interested in pursuing this type of rescue, read on for the steps that you’ll need to take.